Monday, July 29, 2024

 The Magic in Our Tradition

 How can we recall four-thousand-year-old miracle stories now?
 While 134 of us are held in brutal captivity!
-While nine young women, if they are still alive, may be almost seven months pregnant from repeated gang rapes!
+While nine young women, if they are still alive, may be almost seven months pregnant from rape!
 While war is knocking on our door daily!
 While the world world seems to be howling its hatred of us!

 How can we transition from our current reality to our traditional celebration?
 Where can we find words to plead for our deliverance?